TigerMan

 var customers = page.Customers.Select(x=> x.Content).OfType<Customer>().OrderBy(c => c.Name);

-are a list of Customers ordered by name.
+Then customers are a list of Customers ordered by name.
 So you probably want to change the return type from BlockListModel to IEnumerable and then change the callers of the method to this instead